mermaid-js/mermaid/docs/README.md

 # About Mermaid

 **Mermaid lets you create diagrams using text and code.** This simplifies the maintenance of complex diagrams.
 It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

-If you are familiar with markdown you should have no problem learning mermaid's syntax.
+If you are familiar with Markdown you should have no problem learning [Mermaid's Syntax](./n00b-syntaxReference.md).
 The main purpose of Mermaid is to help Documentation catch up with Development.

 ![banner](img/header.png)